aridjayarecipes/cutesrecipes.web.app/content/post/1869-easiest-way-to-prepare-speedy-elegant-grapefruit-and-pomegranate-vinegar.md

 - "2 to 3 segments Grapefruit"
 - "150 ml Water"
 recipeinstructions:
-- "Mix all the ingredients together and it's done.
+- "Mix all the ingredients together and it&#39;s done.
 Adjust the amount of red potato vinegar and grapefruit to taste."
 - "Refer to this ultimate method for peeling grapefruit.  https://cookpad.com/us/recipes/145829-the-absolutely-best-way-to-peel-grapefruit"
 categories:
 - Recipe